-The Network of Human Right Journalists (NHRJ), The Gambia and National Human Right Commission of The Gambia has on Friday 12th January 2021 met and discussed to draw and sign a Memorandum of Understanding (MoU) between the two human rights bodies to collaborate and compliments each others’ the work in the various areas of human rights.
+The Network of Human Right Journalists (NHRJ), The Gambia and National Human Right Commission of The Gambia has on Friday 12th January 2021 met and discussed to draw and sign a Memorandum of Understanding (MoU) between the two human rights bodies to collaborate and compliments each others’ work in the various areas of human rights.

-In his introductory remarks, Mr. Sheriff, gave a brief background of the Journalist body which he said is sub-body and key partner of the Gambia Press Union since its formation in January 2007.
+In his introductory remarks, Mr. Sheriff, gave a brief background of the Journalists’ body which he said is a sub-body and key partner of the Gambia Press Union since its formation in January 2007.
 The Network according to him, was formed out of commitment of Journalists that focuses and specialised in reporting matters of human rights and were keenly following all the ordinary seasons of the African Commission on Humans’ and Peoples’ Rights (ACHPR), which has its Secretariat and sittings in the Gambia.

-NHRJ which drew its membership from both electronic and print media is the first among all Journalist associations under the GPU umbrella to rally support at national and international forums about the disappearance of Journalist Chief Ebrima Manneh.
+NHRJ which drew its membership from both electronic and print media is the first among all Journalists associations under the GPU umbrella to rally support at national and international forums about the disappearance of Journalist Chief Ebrima Manneh.

 “NHRJ has a good working relationship with African Commission on Human and Peoples’ Rights under Chairperson Commissioner Sanji Mmasenono Monageng.
 With support from her office, NHRJ hosted human rights Journalists from the 15 ECOWAS member States including Cameroon,” he told officials of NHRC.

 He called on NHRC to work hand in hand with their Journalists counterparts by creating capacity building and providing advocacy materials for the media.

 Fabakary B Ceesay, Acting Secretary General and Communication Officer of NHRJ, said the Network has been legally operating in the Gambia for 13 years with it main parent body the Gambia Press Union.